 This is great for quick jobs or when plates aren’t completely filled.

 From the table, you can tab (and shift-tab) much like you would manage a spreadsheet.
-You can assign all the markers assigned to the specific crop/variety and order.
+You can assign all the tests assigned to the specific crop/variety and order.
 You can create a new plate by typing a new plate name or add the sample to an existing plate by typing the same name.
 Optionally, you can add a plant name, number and plot.

 Import plates without samples